kragen/derctuo/veskeno-outline.md

-Running Lisp efficiently requires some kind of garbage collection; the above implementation inherits from Python not only GC but also its lists, recursive function calls, equality comparison, closures, I/O, error reporting, and truthiness, and it takes advantage of Python's dictionaries.
-Its behavior on argument-count mismatch is inherited from Python's `zip`.
+Running Lisp efficiently requires some kind of garbage collection; the above implementation inherits from Python not only GC but also its lists, recursive function calls, equality comparison, closures, I/O, error reporting, and truthiness, and it takes advantage of Python’s dictionaries.
+Its behavior on argument-count mismatch is inherited from Python’s `zip`.
 It constructs circular data structures, which old versions of Python would be unable to garbage-collect.
 Probably an implementation in a lower-level language like C would be considerably more efficient, but would also require implementing from